shaurjain/Tottenham-NLP-Project/README.md

 • Used various NLP techniques to clean the tweets

-• Labelled the dataset and make used TFIDF/ Count Vectorizer on the cleaned Tweets
+• Labelled the dataset and used TFIDF/ Count Vectorizer on the cleaned Tweets

 • Considered Logistic Regression and SVM finding best hyperparameters using GridSearch CV